• Skip to main content

 4. Peanut Butter Banana Sandwich

-Peanut Butter and Jelly Sandwiches are a kid classic for a reason!
-We mix up our PB&J, sometimes with peanut butter banana, no jelly.
 We switch it up and add protein variety with different nut or seed butters, occasionally adding Nutella, and using fresh sliced strawberries in place of the jelly.

-Or make your own small batch freezer jam when the summer berries are in season!
+Or make your own small batch Freezer Jam when the summer berries are in season!
 Lots of combinations!

 A barefoot kid eating an outdoor lunch, peanut butter sandwich, grapes, tomato and pickles.